mariobris/blog/content/articles/crossplane/crossplane-part-2.md

 kubectl get managed
 ```

-I will list the secret containing connection details for S3 bucket.
+I will list the secrets containing connection details for the S3 bucket:

 ```bash
 kubectl get bucket